radix-io/io-sleuthing/README.md

 # I/O sleuthing:

-Thanks for checking out our course on I/O performance.
+Tuning an application's I/O and tuning for compute or memory share similar characteristics, but I/O tuning introduces some unique challenges.
+We will examine a typical high performance computing (HPC) system and its storage.
+Through benchmarks, I/O kernels, and characterization tools we will build up the kind of mental model of a system's I/O performance that can help us find solutions to I/O performance problems when we encounter them.

 We've given a high-level survey of parallel I/O at SC for many years.
 We've also had a chance to go into a little more detail at the ATPESC training program's "Data and I/O" day.
-In this course, however, we are going to have a chance to really dig into I/O performance to understand why we see the performance we do.
+In this half day workshop, however, we are going to have a chance to go into more detail about tuning parameters and workloads.
+We will also cover some of the tools and resources we can use to understand why we see the performance we do.

 ## Venue (Where/When)